composer-synchronizer/composer-synchronizer/docs/Configuring a package.md

 - Then choose an alias or name of the synchronizer given for selected framework.
 - Another step is to create a `composer-synchronizer` section in the `extra section` in your package `composer.json` file under the framework synchronizer label (in this example `nette`).
+- The last step is to add a custom directory in your package, where the configuration files will be stored and from where the synchronizer will copy them.

 **Example for Nette framework (local)**
 ````JSON